Modular Denotational Semantics for Effects with Guarded Interaction Trees: Type Safety for Cross-language Interoperability

 Finally, the language features references with strong updates, i.e., references that can store values of different types.
 The constructors $\aAlloc$ and $\aDealloc$ are used to allocate and free the references, respectively.
 To ensure linearity, we have a single operation that combines reading from a reference and performing a strong update.
 The program $\aReplace(r, v)$ reads the value that is stored in the reference $r$ and updates it to the value $v$.
 It then returns a linear pair consisting of the old value and the reference itself, allowing one to reuse the reference later on.

-The meaning of $\afflang$ is given by the interpretation function $\Sem{\expr}_{\rho} : \IT_{F}$, where $\rho$ is the environment mapping the free variables of $\expr$ to \gitrees, and where $F$ is a signature which contains the higher-order store effects.
+The meaning of $\afflang$ is given by the interpretation function $\Sem{\expr}_{\rho} : \IT_{F}(A)$, where $\rho$ is the environment mapping the free variables of $\expr$ to \gitrees, and where $F$ is a signature which contains the higher-order store effects (\Cref{ex:store_sig}).
+We assume that the ground type $A$ contains, in addition to natural numbers and the unit type, the type $\Loc$ of locations.
 The semantic interpretation of $\afflang$ is given in \Cref{fig:afflang_interp}.
 In the interpretation of compound expression we split the environment $\rho$ into the environments $\rho_1$ and $\rho_2$, for the free variables of $\expr_1$ and $\expr_2$ respectively.

 In order to ensure that the variables from the context $\aCtx$ are used at most once, we wrap every variable in a thunk which can be evaluated at most once:

 When we called a thunked \gitree for the second time, it will return the error $\Err(Lin)$, signifying that we broke the linearity condition.
 Here we assume that we have a separate error state $Lin\in\Error$, because we want to treat linearity condition errors separate from type errors or memory safety errors.